uniqys/UniqysKit/README.md

 We hope you will be looking forward to it!

 ## Chain Core
+Chain Core is currently experimental.
+It can synchronize blockchain, but the consensus algorithm is not implemented yet.

+However, `chain-core-dev` is included in this repository, and is only for developing DApps.
-Chain Core in this repository can be run only locally.
-You can not synchronize blockchain via p2p network yet, but you can use it for DApps development.
+It can only be run locally, and you can not synchronize blockchain via p2p network.

 ## Easy Framework
 Easy Framework in this repository implements only minimal features for building DApps as with conventional web applications.